Channel Simulation and Coded Source Compression: Conclusion and Discussion

+One interesting direction to extend our results is a problem involving multiple senders and/or multiple receivers (Figure~\ref{fig:GMNSC}).
+Such a problem has been extensively studied in classical information theory; see \cite{Csiszar:1980ba, TeSunHan:1980ci} and references therein.
+When there are more than two helpers, such a problem is called two-helper problem, and has not been solved even in the classical case.
+Thus, it is expected that a quantum version of such a problem is also a difficult problem.
+When there are multiple receivers, the message sent by one sender may be sent to more than one receiver in the classical setting.
+However, since quantum states cannot be copied, quantum extension of multiple receiver problems must be defined carefully.

-Finally, in the classical source coding with a helper problem, it is possible to bound the dimension for the helper's output system.
-However, such a result is not unknown to be possible in the quantum regime.
+Finally, in classical source coding with a helper problem, it is possible to bound the dimension of the helper's output system $|\cU|\leq |\cY|+1$, where $|\cY|$ is the alphabetical size of the random variable $Y$.
+Such a dimension bound is a simple application of Carath\'eodory theorem.
+However, bounding the dimension of an auxiliary quantum system, i.e. the quantum helper, turns out to be very non-trivial, and very little is known (cf.~\cite{BeiGoh14}).